bottenderjs/bottenderjs.github.io/content/docs/Platforms-Messenger.md

 ## Send APIs

 After receiving the request from Messenger, you can send API by using context send API.

+### `messaging_type`

+Messenger introduced a `messaging_type` field in Messenger Platform 2.2 and it will be required starting from May 7, 2018.

+When using Bottender, we automatically set `messaging_type` to `RESPONSE` when using send APIs in context so you don't need to worry about it.
+You can still pass other `messaging_types` in the `options` argument.

 ### Messenger-specific context send API